opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/batch-predict.md

 ## Prerequisites

 Before using the Batch Predict API, you need to create a connector to the externally hosted model.
+For every action, specify the  `action_type` parameter that describes the action:

+- `batch_predict`: Runs the batch predict operation.
+- `batch_predict_status`: Checks the batch predict operation status.
+- `cancel_batch_predict`: Cancels the batch predict operation.

 For example, to create a connector to an OpenAI `text-embedding-ada-002` model, send the following request.
-The optional `action_type` parameter supports canceling the batch job running on OpenAI:
+The `cancel_batch_predict` action is optional and supports canceling the batch job running on OpenAI:

 ```json
 POST /_plugins/_ml/connectors/_create